CIRAIG/OpenIO-Canada/validation.md

-_Comparison openIO-Canada v2.7, v2.8, 2.9 and 2.10 results for the GWP scores for the whole Canadian economy in 2019:_
+#### _Comparison openIO-Canada v2.7, v2.8, 2.9,  2.10 and 2.11 results for the GWP scores for the whole Canadian economy in 2019 (non endogenized version):_
 - Consumption approach
   - v2.7 estimates at 681MtCO2e the total footprint of Canada
   - v2.8 estimates at 650MtCO2e the total footprint of Canada
   - v2.9 estimates at 660MtCO2e the total footprint of Canada
   - v2.10 estimates at 660MtCO2e the total footprint of Canada
+  - v2.11 estimates at 662MtCO2e the total footprint of Canada
 - Production-based approach
   - v2.7 estimates at 814MtCO2e the total footprint of Canada
   - v2.8 estimates at 795MtCO2e the total footprint of Canada
   - v2.9 estimates at 802MtCO2e the total footprint of Canada
   - v2.10 estimates at 802MtCO2e the total footprint of Canada
+  - v2.11 estimates at 796MtCO2eq the total footprint of Canada

 In the v2.9, we have access to disaggregated GHG accounts once again.
 Characterization factors applied were thus updated from the IPCC AR5 to IPCC AR6, explaining the slight increase observed between v2.8 and v2.9.
 Numbers from the v2.9 are